January 6, 2016

 For more information about the Kingfisher Chisholm Trail Museum and to learn about upcoming events and programs, please visit www.ctokmuseum.org or call 405-375-5176.
 The museum has a Facebook page as well.
 The Chisholm Trail Museum and Governor Seay Mansion are located at 605 Zellers Ave. in Kingfisher, Okla.
 Hours of operation are Tuesday through Saturday, 10 a.m. to 5 p.m.
 The museum is closed on major holidays.
 Admission to the museum is $5 for adults, $4 for seniors, and $3 for children.
 For more information about Kingfisher and Kingfisher County, please visit the Kingfisher Chamber of Commerce website at www.kingfisher.org.

 The Chisholm Trail Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor's Note: For photographs of the exhibit, please contact Chisholm Trail Museum Director Adam Lynn at 405-375-5176.